citsystems/jsify/docs/_sources/jsifying_unjsifying.rst.txt

     from jsify import jsify

-    # Convert a dictionary into a JsonObject
+    # Convert a dictionary into a Object
     data = {'key1': 'value1', 'key2': {'nestedKey': 'nestedValue'}}
     json_obj = jsify(data)